GMELUM/bhg/portscanner/README.md

 - **Progress Bar:** Displays a real-time progress bar during the scanning process.
 - **Timeout Control:** Customizable timeout to avoid hanging on unresponsive ports.
 - **Output to File:** Option to save results to a file.
-- **Graceful Exit Handling:** Recovers from panic and ensures smooth termination.

 ---